All Products

 Note

-• In this example, DBS Storage (recommended) is selected.
-If you select OSS For User, you must configure the OSS Bucket Name parameter.
-Only the standard storage class is supported.
+• This example uses DBS-owned Storage.
+If you select User-owned OSS bucket, you must also configure the Object Storage Service (OSS) Bucket Name parameter.
+Only the OSS Standard storage class is supported.

-5. In the Edit Backup Objects step, find the database or collection that you want to back up and add it to the Selected section.
-Then, click Next.
+5. On the Edit Backup Objects page, move the databases or collections that you want to back up to the Selected box, and then click Next.

 Note

-• Data Disaster Recovery allows you to back up a single collection, a single database, or multiple databases.
-You can click Select All in the lower-left corner of the Available section to select all databases.
-The supported backup objects vary based on the database types.
+• You can back up a single collection, a single database, or multiple databases.
+You can click Select All in the lower-left corner to select all existing databases.
+The supported backup objects vary for different databases.
 For more information, see Supported database types and features.

-• By default, a backup schedule cannot be used to back up a database that is created after the backup schedule is created.
-To back up the database, you can add the database to the backup schedule on the Configure Task page of the backup schedule.
+• By default, the backup schedule does not include databases created after its configuration.
+To back up these new databases, you must add them to the backup schedule.
 For more information, see Modify backup objects.

 Parameter